Jephtha-T/DMS_CW2024/README.md

 - shieldShouldBeActivated & shieldExhausted removed and instead integrated directly into updateShield with a new else if loop system
 - updatePosition() added line to update shield position as well
 - Activate and Deactivate Shield now calls show and hide shield properly
+- Added method to reset health and shield for when level is restarted

 **HeartDisplay**
 - Added method to remove hearts